mosdef-hub/reproducibility_study/README.md

 bash bin/clean_by_engine.sh hoomd
 ```

 Be careful when using this script as it could delete your data!
-Make sure so check which project (`mosdef_reproducibility` or `lrc_shift_subproject`) you are in using `signac project`.
+Make sure to check which project (`mosdef_reproducibility` or `lrc_shift_subproject`) you are in using `signac project`.
 Before using it is advisable to make a backup and make sure that you spell/capitalize your engine the same way as in the statepoint.

 Once your workspace contains only the data you want to sync, you can see how rclone would copy it to dropbox using the `--dry-run` flag: